Aron Gebe, CEU iLab

 Another field within the remote working sphere is employee wellbeing.
 Where in the pre-COVID period employers had a relatively easy job at providing perks aimed at their employees’ wellbeing, the shift to remote working has made such efforts hard-to-impossible to implement.
 Therefore, instead of the complimentary fruit baskets, the office massage hours, and team-building outings, companies will have to come up with other ways to satisfy their employees.
 As StartechUp points out, some startups are already experimenting with virtual meditations, online extracurricular activities, online sports, and recreational activities, and other measures aimed at the well-being of workers.
 Introducing these into an augmented reality format could bring us “the next big thing” in remote working.
 Employees are certainly the greatest assets to any company, and keeping them in a positive and good state of mind greatly benefits companies in terms of their productivity.

 Talking about productivity: the initial discourse on working from home was rather negative.
 Certainly, employers with no experience and precedent of remote working took the hardest hit.
 Setting up and especially getting used to a virtual working environment comes at the expense of productivity.
 This is perfectly reflected by the surveys conducted in the first wave of the pandemic.
 Fortunately, however, people are seemingly getting used to the new reality; perceptions are shifting and more and more employers report improving productivity levels.
 A large part of this positive change can be attributed to the gradual normalization of e-leadership.
-“Many employers still build their leadership culture on close-up monitoring of their employees” - points out CEU iLab’s Achilles Georgiu.
+“Many employers still build their leadership culture on close-up monitoring of their employees” – points out CEU iLab’s mentor Achilles Georgiu.
 According to him, e-leadership starts where empowerment and trust meet employees, instead of the outdated idea of in-person monitoring.
 Consequently, e-leaders are capable of cultivating a sense of mission through virtual channels, thereby boosting productivity and motivation.

 Online education is another obvious contender among the top startup trends.
-The global pandemic forced a lot of students - ranging from elementary school to post-graduate universities - to move to online platforms.
-The transition has certainly been smoother, mainly due to the wider use of technology among the younger population.
+The global pandemic forced a lot of students – ranging from elementary school to post-graduate universities – to move to online platforms.
+The transition has certainly been smoother than expected, mainly due to the wider use of technology among the younger population.
 However, the immediate results look rather grim: remote schooling is a large contributing factor to worsening social disparities.
 The loss of school-based health care and accommodations are the most apparent reasons.
 But the growing barriers to higher education due to the reduced household income is also a serious cause for concern.

 Yet, looking at the bright of things, the current education turmoil will likely result in the overall democratization of knowledge.
 And this also means startups have a market full of challenges and potential.
 Massive open online courses, or MOOCs, are already experiencing a surge in their userbase.
 Platforms, such as Udemy and Coursera provide high-level online courses at giveaway prices.
 Apps offering interactive learning experiences, let it be in coding, languages, reading comprehension or meditation are in abundance on the market.
 The list is only growing, creating fierce competition for traditional curricula.
 Lastly, traditional higher education institutions are also working hard to provide void-filling alternatives to in-person learning.
 While it is an undeniable challenge, this means that in the long-term, universities will be a whole lot more accessible for people from all around the world.